What is Tetley’s Beer?

 The second half of these public houses would see a decline in the sale of the brand.
 This resulted in Tetley’s merging with Carlsberg UK in 1998.

-It also retained the sponsorship of many sport teams, venues and events.
-More importantly, Tetley’s bitter can still be found on the pumps of many pubs across Yorkshire and beyond.
+Tetley’s beer continues to be an all time favourite.
+It can still be found on the pumps of many pubs across Yorkshire and beyond.